scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 software.
 The user must locate the code that created the calculation or figure, modify it, and execute it before returning to LaTeX.

-One way to streamline this process is to allow non-LaTeX code within LaTeX documents, with a means to execute this code and access the output.
+One way to streamline this process is to include non-LaTeX code within LaTeX documents, with a means to execute this code and access the output.
 Sweave is one of the earlier and better-known examples of this approach [Sweave]_.
 It provides access to the R statistical environment.